algorandfoundation/specs/dev/TEAL_opcodes.md

 - Opcode: 0xb1
 - Pops: _None_
 - Pushes: _None_
-- begin preparation of a new inner transaction
+- begin preparation of a new inner transaction in a new transaction group
 - LogicSigVersion >= 5
 - Mode: Application

-`itxn_begin` initializes Sender to the application address; Fee to the minimum allowable, taking into account MinTxnFee and credit from overpaying in earlier transactions; FirstValid/LastValid to the values in the top-level transaction, and all other fields to zero values.
+`itxn_begin` initializes Sender to the application address; Fee to the minimum allowable, taking into account MinTxnFee and credit from overpaying in earlier transactions; FirstValid/LastValid to the values in the invoking transaction, and all other fields to zero values.

 ## itxn_field f